-Have you ever wondered how many moons Uranus has?
+But have you ever wondered how many moons Uranus has?
 Like all of the giant planets, it’s got rather a lot!
 In fact, astronomers can now account for 27 moons that are described as “Uranian”.
-And, much like Jupiter and Saturn, the process of discovering these moons has been long and involved on multiple astronomers.
+Just like the other gas and ice giants, these moons are motley bunch that tell us much about the history of the Solar System.
+And, just like Jupiter and Saturn, the process of discovering these moons has been long and involved on multiple astronomers.

 The process of discovery began in the 18th century with astronomer William Herschel.
 On January 11th, 1787, he observed the moons of Oberon and Titania, six years after discovering Uranus itself.
 At the time, Herschel claimed to have observed up to six satellites, as well as a ring (these were later discredited).
 For fifty years, Herschel’s instrument was the only one with which the moons had been seen.